B i o g r a p h y

 Over a decade ago, she became a wheelchair user, and began a new career as a disabled actor, writer and theatre maker.
 She worked extensively as a commercial voice-over artist and won awards for her audio book narrations for Bolinda Publications.
 She began writing and performing her own work, which includes monologue, short story and spoken word.
 Writers Victoria awarded her a mentorship to work on her play 'Ruthie'.

-In 2018 she was Keynote Speaker for an international Arts and Disability Conference in Singapore (ADIC).
+She was Keynote Speaker for an international Arts and Disability Conference in Singapore (ADIC).
 She is a sought-after speaker and panelist, advocating tirelessly to bridge the gap between artists with disability and artists who are non-disabled.

-Her most recent acting and directing credits include That's Why the Lady Needs a Ramp, Takeover!, Contest, The Real and Imagined History of the Elephant Man, Risky Business, Love Child - Raspberry Ripple Reads, Neighbours, and the Words in Winter Festival.
-She was an Artist in Residence at Footscray Community Arts Centre 2017-19, and continues working as actor, writer and director in the mainstream .
+Her most recent acting and directing credits include Cost of Living, Peacemongers, Escaped Alone,That's Why the Lady Needs a Ramp, Takeover!, Contest, The Real and Imagined History of the Elephant Man, Risky Business, Love Child - Raspberry Ripple Reads, Neighbours, and the Words in Winter Festival.
+She has recently been an Artistic Associate at Melbourne Theatre Company, and continues working as actor, writer and director in the mainstream .

 Her theatre company Raspberry Ripple Productions works with disabled and non-disabled performers to make theatre which tells everyday, heroic stories of disabled and non-disabled people living in the world together.